-The Master of Science in Management-Finance (MSM-Finance) program is led by the world-class faculty who teach in our highly-regarded undergraduate finance program (ranked first in the U.S. by Businessweek twice in the last four years).
+The Master of Science in Management-Finance (MSM-Finance) program is led by the world-class faculty who teach in our highly-regarded undergraduate finance program (ranked first in the U.S. by Businessweek in 2010 and 2012).
 The program provides students with a solid foundation in finance and gives them the opportunity to apply key concepts and theory both in the classroom and outside of it through hands-on projects and internships.

 Weatherhead's Cleveland location is the ideal place to seek internships and jobs within the banking and finance sector; our city is home to prominent employers including the Federal Reserve Bank of Cleveland and KeyCorp's headquarters.
 And faculty members, dedicated career management staff, and the MSM-Finance program manager work directly with students to ensure they are prepared and ready for their career.
 Contact Program Manager Julie Gutheil to learn more.

 While many MSM-Finance degrees focus on quantitative skills, Weatherhead's distinctive program prepares students to make immediate and skilled contributions to corporation finance, financial modeling, valuation, risk management and corporate consulting.

 The MSM-Finance program is 30-credit-hour program that can be completed in as little as two semesters.
 The program offers the flexibility of staying longer and taking additional electives, having a capstone project experience, and the opportunity to apply for internship opportunities on a competitive basis during the summer break, to reinforce learning.
 Thus, the program can be completed in 9, 12, 16, or 21 months, such that you can tailor the pace with which you move through the program to suit your own professional development goals.
 You can transition right into our master's program after completing your undergraduate degree.
 No work experience is needed.
 Typical undergraduate majors include business, economics, physics, biology, accounting, engineering and math.